powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 func Setup(cfg foo.Config) {
    	db = appcfg.Database(cfg)
 }

+func Do() error {
+	return db.Ping()
+}
 ```

 Now, this `Config` isn't necessarily a bad thing.
 Like all engineering decisions, there are tradeoffs.
+In the example above, any package can call a function in `bar.Do` after it has been setup without having to consider what `bar.Do` is dependent on.
+Below, I cover some more detailed issues with this pattern.

 ### Pros